2026 Wellness and Crafts Fair

 1401 East McMillan Street in East Walnut Hills

-Along the way, you can browse tables filled with arts and crafts of all kinds, made by local people who love their “job”.
-You could even start your Christmas shopping in July and beat the last minute rush!
+Along the way, you can browse tables filled with arts and crafts of all kinds, made by local artisans.

 Classes and Workshops - $10 Each: